peidevs/Event_Resources/slack/Welcome.md

 ### The Obligatory Formal Stuff

 Please note that Slack is a public forum that reflects on the reputation of PEI Devs.
-So, we have a [Code of Conduct](http://peidevs.github.io/code/) but the gist is "Act like you're in public, at one of our meet-ups".
+So, we have a [Code of Conduct](http://peidevs.github.io/code/).
+Please check it out (the gist is "Act like you're in public, at one of our meet-ups").

 ### Thanks